 Marché de Noël de la Place de l’Ancienne Douane

-Indoor Christmas market at the Koifhus (Ancienne Douane)
+Indoor market at the Koifhus (Ancienne Douane)

-The imposing building of the Old Customs House (or Koifhus – Ancienne Douane in French), covered in glazed tiles, was the most important building throughout the political and economic history of the city of Colmar.
-Built in 1480, the building had two uses:
+The imposing building of the Old Customs House (or Koifhus – Ancienne Douane in French), is easily recognisable for its glazed tiles.
+It was the most important building throughout the political and economic history of the city of Colmar.
+Built in 1480, the Customs House had two uses:

-Marché de Noël de la Petite Venise, Place des Six Montagnes Noires
+Marché de Noël de la Petite Venise

 It hosts 44 brightly coloured stalls, full of delightful surprises and specifically designed for children.
 There is an animated Nativity scene, a merry-go-round with wooden horses and a giant French-style yellow letterbox to post your letter to Santa Claus.

-Christmas Events in Colmar
+Festive Events in Colmar

 If you are visiting Colmar for a few days, there are many other places to discover and events you can participate in:

-- Go to Place Rapp where an illuminated ice-skating rink is set amongst a winter wonderland scattered with snowy Christmas trees and châlets, reminiscent of the nearby Vosges Mountains.
+- Go to Place Rapp where an illuminated ice-skating rink is set amongst a winter wonderland scattered with snowy Christmas trees and chalets, reminiscent of the nearby Vosges Mountains.